 God knows this about us: we are idol-makers.
-God said it, I know it’s true, but I still struggle to understand why we are so bent on doing it.
+God said it and I know it’s true, but I still struggle to understand why we are so bent on doing it.
 I do understand why he hates it.
 It’s in-your-face rejection by those who know him best.

 You saw no form of any kind the day the LORD spoke to you at Horeb out of the fire.
 Therefore watch yourselves very carefully, so that you do not become corrupt and make for yourselves an idol, an image of any shape, whether formed like a man or a woman, or like any animal on earth or any bird that flies in the air, or like any creature that moves along the ground or any fish in the waters below.
 And when you look up to the sky and see the sun, the moon and the stars–all the heavenly array–do not be enticed into bowing down to them and worshiping things the LORD your God has apportioned to all the nations under heaven.
 Deuteronomy 4:15-19

 Why do we do it?
-God made us to worship, he created us for devotion, and if we fail to worship him by nature we seek out something else to adore.
+God made us to worship.
+He created us for devotion, and if we fail to worship the Creator we will, by nature, seek out something else to adore.
 But why do we abandon God and focus on created things rather than the creator?

 - We long for a God that is tangible

 - We want a master that lets us do what we want to do

 - Like the Israelites, we aren’t satisfied or contented with God